Free business mentorship programs

 Starting and operating a business can be overwhelming.
 Working with a mentor will help.
 Mentors provide guidance and support to help grow your business.
 They can offer advice on planning, marketing, finance, human resources, and more.
 Mentors may also tap into their network to identify new opportunities for your business.
 You'll have a professional relationship with someone who can relate to your challenges and help you overcome them.

 Most businesses take three to five years to reach profitability.
+Successful entrepreneurs utilize the advice of mentors.
 A study by The UPS Store found that 70 percent of mentored companies survived more than five years.
-You should use every resource available to help your business reach this pivitol milestone.
+You should use every resource available to help your business reach this pivotol milestone.

 The best free business mentorship programs